hongzhonglu/vivarium/doc/glossary.rst

         the current state of the model.
 During the simulation, each process is provided with the current state of the model and the timestep, and the process returns an update that changes the state of the model.
+Each process is an instance of a :term:`process class`.

+    Process Class
+    Process Classes
+        A process class is a Python class that defines a process's model.
+These classes can be instantiated, and optionally configured, to create :term:`processes`.
+Each process class must subclass either :py:class:`Process` or another process class.

     Timestep
     Timesteps